Office Profile

 2001–2023

-From 1998 onwards, Christian Leuner collaborated with Fischer Architekten as a freelancer in various competitions.
-The upcoming generational change at Fischer offered him the opportunity become majority shareholder and to take over the management when the two firms merged in 2001.
+From 1998 onwards, Christian Leuner initially worked for Fischer Architects on a freelance basis on several competitions before taking over the management and becoming majority shareholder in 2001.
 Beat Engeler, Ernst Breiter and Beat Eyer formed the new leadership team together with him.

 In 2017, Carol Gartmann joined the management team as business economist overseeing finance and human resources.
 Preparations for the next generational transition were underway with Simon Edelmann and Mark van Kleef joining in 2020, followed by Gian Müller in 2022.
 Christian Leuner’s retirement from operational business in spring 2023 marked the beginning of the fourth era for Fischer Architekten.